cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/5-server-side.md

 With this information, you can do the necessary actions:

-1. To handle the conversion of Tendermint `Event`s into `StringEvent`s, create a helper in a new `src/server/events.ts`:
+1. To handle the conversion of CometBFT `Event`s into `StringEvent`s, create a helper in a new `src/server/events.ts`:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/server-indexing/src/server/events.ts#L1-L17]
     import { fromUtf8 } from "@cosmjs/encoding"